-Cover the pan with a lid and let the pancake cook gently until the top begins to bubble, then turn it over with a spatula to cook the other side.
+Cover the pan with a lid and allow the pancake to cook gently until the top starts to bubble, then flip it over with a spatula to cook the other side.
 Remove when brown, (not burned).

-Repeat the above for the whole dough, stack the pancakes on a plate and place them in the oven over low heat to keep them warm.
-(You can cook several pancakes at once in a large pan or using two pans).
+Repeat the above for the entire batter, stack the pancakes on a plate and place in the oven over low heat to keep them warm.
+(You can cook multiple pancakes at once in a large skillet or using two pans.)

-While the pancakes are cooking, prepare the compote simply by adding the berries, water and lemon juice in a small saucepan.
-Simmer for 10 minutes or until the sauce thickens.
+While the pancakes are cooking, prepare the compote by simply adding the berries, water, and lemon juice to a small saucepan.
+Cook over low heat for 10 minutes or until the sauce thickens.

 Remove the pancakes from the oven and serve them with compote or other ingredients such as fresh banana, cinnamon, honey, peanut butter or lemon juice.

 Vegan energy bars